Python List clear() Method: Remove All Items from a List

 Introduction: Python list clear() Method

 Problem: Removing all items from a list manually or reassigning a new empty list can break references and cause unintended behavior in other parts of your program that rely on the original list.
+The Python list clear() Method solves this problem.

-How it solves the problem: By using list clear(), you can safely remove all elements from a list while maintaining the original reference.
+How it solves the problem: By using list clear() method, you can safely remove all elements from a list while maintaining the original reference.
 This is useful when multiple functions or modules rely on the same list object, or when you need to refresh data repeatedly in loops or iterative processes.

 Developers often use it for: